-FLAS grants are awarded to the institutions that excel at the teaching and training of students in languages and area studies.
-Again, SPAS East Asia Council and Center for Southeast Asian Studies won significant awards which will provide scholarships for graduate and undergraduate students who study both language and area studies.
+FLAS scholarships are awarded to institutions that excel at the teaching and training of students in languages and area studies.
+For 2014-2018, the SPAS East Asia Council (Centers for Chinese, Japanese and Korean Studies), the Center for Southeast Asian Studies and the Center for Pacific Islands Studies all received Title VI FLAS awards.
+These provide scholarships for graduate and undergraduate students who study both language and area studies.